 Workshop Details

-Scientific Applications of Quantum Annealers
+Scientific applications of Quantum Annealers and Simulators (in-person participation)

 Meeting Description: